Valley of Mexico

 The valley has a minimum elevation of 2200 m above sea level and is surrounded by mountains and volcanoes that reach elevations of over 5000 m.
-It is an enclosed valley with no natural outlet for water to flow to the sea although there is a gap to the north where there is a high mesa but no high mountain peaks.
+It is an enclosed valley with no natural outlet for water to flow to the sea, although there is a gap to the north where there is a high mesa but no high mountain peaks.
 Within this vulnerable watershed all the native fishes were extinct by the end of the 20th century.
 Hydrologically, the valley has three features.
 The first feature is the lakebeds of five now-extinct lakes, which are located in the southernmost and largest of the four sub-basins.
-The other two features are piedmont, and the mountainsides that collect the precipitation that eventually flows to the lake area.
+The other two features are the piedmont and the mountainsides that collect the precipitation that eventually flows to the lake area.
 These last two are found in all four of the sub-basins of the valley.
 Today, the Valley drains through a series of artificial canals to the Tula River, and eventually the Páruco River and the Gulf of Mexico.
 Seismic activity is frequent here, and the valley is an earthquake-prone zone.

-The valley has been inhabited for at least 12,000 years, attracting humans with its mild climate (average temperatures between 12 and 15 °C, or 54 and 59 °F), abundant game and ability to support large-scale agriculture.
-Civilizations that have arisen in this area include the Teotihuacan (800 BC to 800 AD) the Toltec Empire (10th to 13th century) and the Aztec Empire (1325 to 1521).
-Although violence and disease significantly lowered the population of the valley after the Conquest, by 1900 it was again over one million people.
+The valley has been inhabited for at least 12,000 years, attracting humans with its mild climate (average temperatures between 12 and 15 °C, or 54 and 59 °F), abundant game, and ability to support large-scale agriculture.
+Civilizations that have arisen in this area include the Teotihuacan (800 BC to 800 AD), the Toltec Empire (10th to 13th century), and the Aztec Empire (1325 to 1521).
+Although violence and disease significantly lowered the population of the valley after the Spanish conquest, by 1900 it had again grown to over one million people.
 The 20th and 21st centuries have seen an explosion of population in the valley along with the growth of industry.
 Since 1900, the population has doubled every fifteen years.
-Today, around 21 million people live in the Mexico City Metropolitan Area which extends throughout almost all of the valley into the states of Mexico and Hidalgo.
+Today, around 21 million people live in the Mexico City metropolitan area, which extends throughout almost all of the valley into the states of Mexico and Hidalgo and is one of the most populous urban areas in the world.

 The growth of a major urban industrial centre in an enclosed basin has created significant air and water quality issues for the valley.
-Wind patterns and thermal inversions trap contaminants in the valley.
-Over-extraction of groundwater has caused new flooding problems for the city as it sinks below the historic lake floor.
+Wind patterns and thermal inversions trap airborne pollutants in the valley.
+Overextraction of groundwater has also caused new flooding problems for the city as it sinks below the historic lake floor.
 This causes stress on the valley's drainage system, requiring new tunnels and canals to be built.